 Cash and equivalents include cash on hand and on deposit and investments in highly liquid debt instruments with maturities of three months or less.
 The December 31, 2004 balance sheet included \$17.3 million of cash in an escrow account.
 These funds were received from the sale of oil and gas properties which were held in escrow to be used to purchase similar assets.
-As of June 30, the remaining escrow proceeds were applied toward the bank credit facility.
+As of the second quarter of 2005, the escrow proceeds less transaction expenses were applied towards the bank credit facility.